 Can I switch to another trip?

-If you wish to transfer your deposit from one trip to another you must notify us at least 120 days prior to your original departure date.
+If you wish to transfer your deposit from one trip to another you must notify us at least 120 days prior to your original departure date and you must use your credit within 12 months of your original departure date.
 A fee of $150 per person will apply and will be deducted from your original deposit.
 If you notify us less than 120 days prior to the proposed departure date the refund policy applicable to cancellations will apply.

 Is this a Rogue Expeditions trip, or a Fuego y Agua event?

 It’s both!
 Endurance Adventure developed as a partnership between the two businesses, and is positioned somewhere between the “holiday” style of a typical Rogue Expeditions trip and the “brutality” style of FYAE events.
 Endurance Adventure is not designed for failure, but it is designed to be physically challenging and to offer a much more in depth immersion experience than a single day event can provide.

 A $600 deposit will reserve your spot, and balances are due 4 months prior to the trip start date.
 Spots are limited, and are first come-first serve.
 Don’t wait!

 Feel free to contact Allison Macsas at email@example.com with any questions!